-And the opportunity to work with his head soon presented itself — an optional after-school class on computers sparked his interest in computer science.
+And the opportunity to work with his head soon presented itself: An optional after-school class on computers sparked his interest in computer science.

 “Working with these clunky databases was very cumbersome.
-I was always thinking about how this could've been done in a much better way and expressed more clearly,” he says explaining that it later became the topic of his thesis.
+I was always thinking about how this could have been done in a much better way and expressed more clearly,” he said, explaining that it later became the topic of his thesis.

-He delights in the applications his students come up with in his class on DSL including salsa dancing, juggling, and game theory.
+He delights in the applications his students come up with in his class on DSL, including salsa dancing, juggling, and game theory.

 His desire to think deeply and analyze various topics extends also to his leisure time.
 Both he and his son share an interest in debate.

-For his son, it was a summer camp inspired his desire to join the debate team in high school.
-Erwig enjoys discussing debate topics with his son, but more formally he participates in the Socratic Club debates, and is also the faculty advisor for the Advocates for Freethought and Skepticism at OSU.
+For his son, it was a summer camp that inspired him to join the debate team in high school.
+Erwig enjoys discussing debate topics with his son, but more formally he has participated in the Socratic Club debates and was also the faculty advisor for the Advocates for Freethought and Skepticism at OSU for several years.

-Indeed, what he values about being a professor is mentoring students and watching them develop into people you can then learn from, and the academic freedom to pursue challenging and interesting problems.
+Indeed, Erwig says what he values about being a professor is mentoring students and watching them develop into people he can then learn from, and the academic freedom to pursue challenging and interesting problems.
 And wherever he goes, even on a bus ride to work, he finds opportunities for thoughtful discussions.

-“The interesting thing there is that any topic you pick up has to be dealt with within five minutes!” he says.
+“On the bus, any topic you pick up has to be dealt with within seven minutes!” he says.

 —By Rachel Robertson